Bernice Johnson Reagon

 Her work as a scholar and composer is reflected in her publications on African-American culture and history, including a collection of essays entitled If You Don't Go, Don't Hinder Me: The African American Sacred Song Tradition (University of Nebraska Press, 2001); We Who Believe In Freedom: Sweet Honey In The Rock: Still on the Journey, (Anchor Books, 1993); and We'll Understand It Better By And By Pioneering African American Gospel Composers (Smithsonian Press, 1992).

 Since Reagon retired in 1993, she continued to work in African American Songs of Protest as a Curator Emeritus.
-She held an appointment as Distinguished Professor of History at American University (AU) in Washington DC from 1993 to 2003.
+She was appointed Distinguished Professor of History at American University (AU) in Washington, DC, from 1993 to 2003.
 Reagon has since been named Professor Emerita of History at AU and holds the title of Curator Emeritus at the Smithsonian.
 When she speaks about her upbringing in the musical culture, she explains that even her early schooling was heavily involved with music, not just the church.
-Reagon says that her teacher would lead the students outside to play games that entailed singing with their hands and feet and their voices.
+Reagon says that her teacher would lead the students outside to play games that included singing with their hands, feet, and voices.

 Reagon claimed that she grew up in a church without a piano, so her early music was a cappella, and her first instruments were her hands and feet.
-And she explains, "that's the only way I can deal comfortably with creating music."
-In 1991 Reagon received a Candace Award from the National Coalition of 100 Black Women.
-In 1996 Reagon won the Isadora Duncan Award.
+And she explains, "That's the only way I can deal comfortably with creating music."
+In 1991, Reagon received a Candace Award from the National Coalition of 100 Black Women.
+In 1996, Reagon won the Isadora Duncan Award.
 In April 2009, Reagon received an honorary doctoral degree from the Berklee College of Music.
-In 2000 she won the First National Leeway Laurel Award at the Leeway Foundation in Philadelphia.
-Reagon believes that "Life's challenges are not supposed to paralyze you; they're supposed to help you discover who you are."
+2000 she won the First National Leeway Laurel Award in the Leeway Foundation in Philadelphia.
+Reagon believes, "Life's challenges are not supposed to paralyze you; they're supposed to help you discover who you are."
 She also said there was so much done because the black culture was the only thing black people could call their own.
 That is why she feels black culture is the most powerful in the world.

 To Become a musician or Singer